 The key to content is to understand what type of strategy is required on each platform for example..

 - WeChat service posts require a strong call to action but also need to be highly personable, why?
-They are a push notification that appears in a followers personal feed, it is like they are receiving a message from a friend.
+They are push notification that appears in a follower’s personal feed, it is like they are receiving a message from a friend.

-- PR in China is typically shorter, more sensationalist and image based, lengthy technical pieces will not do it.
+- PR in China is typically shorter, more sensationalized, and image-based, lengthy technical pieces will not cut it.

 8) What are the main Platforms?